AnthonyAndroulakis/readmat/README.md

 user andyvanee: https://stackoverflow.com/a/6573827

 # License
 Do whatever you want with the code.
 On the pypi website I had an MIT license...ignore that.
 I just haven't gotten to changing that yet.
-Do whatever you want with this code.
 License: https://github.com/AnthonyAndroulakis/readmat/blob/master/LICENSE